Impulse Control Disorders

 Symptoms

 ICDs can start at any age.
-Many start when you're a child or a teen.
-Symptoms are based on the ICD you have.
+Many start during childhood or the teenage years.
+Symptoms are based on the type of ICD.

 • Injuries from fights or burns from starting fires